Cornwall's Science Museum

 BOOK A ENTRY TIME

-We may be small but you should at least an hour or two to fully immerse yourself into the exhibition.
-Book tickets for up to 8 people in a timed slot to keep everyone spaced out and able to fully enjoy the exhibition Have a bigger group?
+We may be small but you should leave at least 90mins to fully immerse yourself into the exhibition.
+Book tickets for up to 8 people in a timed slot to keep everyone spaced out and able to fully enjoy the exhibition, have a bigger group?
 Just book in a neighbouring time slot and arrive together.
-Please try to arrive within 30mins of your start time, you are welcome to stay as long as you like.
+Please try to arrive at the start time, you are welcome to stay as long as you like.

 Please read before booking:

 We feel it’s important that children are allowed to get hands-on.
 We ask parents and carers to be vigilant and understand there are exhibits with mechanisms that pose a risk of injury if misused.
 Children will need to be supervised at all times.
 There are loud noises and strobe lighting effects.
 Contact us before your visit if you have concerns.
-Several exhibits contain small parts such as marbles and are not recommended for under 3’s.
-There are strong magnets, if you or a member of your group have a pacemaker sensitive to magnetic fields please contact us before you book.
+Several exhibits contain small parts such as marbles if you have an under 3’s you will need to be vigilant.

 Each slot has a Limited amount of Tickets so if you can’t get enough tickets from one slot please try another or give us a call and we can advise availability.

 We are hard to find – we are inside a beautiful park!
 We have great map on this page please take a good look, as we can not be seen from any roads.
-If you use google maps for navigation it will take you to a Nail bar just behind our building, from here head down the hill to the roundabout turn left and then take the first left into the car park.
-It is easiest to find us from Priory Carpark.
+It is easiest to find us from Priory Carpark PL31 2DQ.

 Narisa Hall/Old Band Stand, in Priory Park